 Where interest on Notes is subject to floating rates of interest that will change subject to changes in market conditions, such changes could adversely affect the interest amount(s) received on the Notes.
-As the interest income on Notes which bear interest at a floating rate will vary, it is not possible to determine a fixed yield on such Notes at the time of investment and to compare the return on investment of such Notes provide for frequent interest payment dates, a Noteholder may only be able to reinvest the interest amount(s) paid to it at the prevailing interest rates, which may be lower if market interest rates decline.
+As the interest income on Notes which bear interest at a floating rate will vary, it is not possible to determine a fixed yield on such Notes at the time of investment and to compare the return on investment of such Notes with investments bearing interest at a fixed rate.
+If the terms and conditions of the Notes provide for frequent interest payment dates, a Noteholder may only be able to reinvest the interest amount(s) paid to it at the prevailing interest rates, which may be lower if market interest rates decline.
 Further, if the floating rate becomes negative, any positive margin specified to be applicable to a floating rate will be reduced accordingly, and as such, the resulting rate of interest on the Notes may be less than the positive margin, or may be zero (or such other minimum rate of interest), as specified in the relevant Pricing Supplement.